-This state indicates that the ticket has been accepted, but hasn't been scheduled yet.
-In Agile methodologies, the collection of tickets in this state is referred as the ''backlog''.
+This state indicates that the ticket has been accepted, but isn't being implemented yet.
+In Agile methodologies, the collection of tickets in this state is referred as the "backlog".
 The main operation necessary in this state is for Developer to perform the effort estimation and schedule the task.
+Once it is scheduled it is labeled with a target release tag.